debops/debops/docs/ansible/roles/debops.rsyslog/unprivileged-tls.rst

 Create custom PKI realm for syslog
 ----------------------------------

-The debops.pki_ role allows you to create multiple PKI realms with different purposes and configuration.
+The :ref:`debops.pki` role allows you to create multiple PKI realms with different purposes and configuration.
 If you don't want to modify and existing infrastructure in place, creating a separate internal realm just for syslog might be an easy alternative.